How to Engage Your Core Correctly – Introduction

 To lift that heavy weight, you need to transfer the force generated by your leg into the barbell.

-As well as being an inefficient way to lift weights, if you allow your midsection to collapse, the stress that should have been supported by your muscles will end up on your spine, ligaments, and intervertebral discs.
+As well as being an inefficient way to lift free weights, if you allow your midsection to collapse, the stress that should have been supported by your muscles will end up on your spine, ligaments, and intervertebral discs.

 All of these structures are easy to injure and slow to heal.